 - Subverted at the end of Sam & Max Season 2.
 The Soda Poppers have just finished one of these when the Bermuda Triangle appears above them and pours lava on them, which kills them off for real.

-- Inverted (averted? subverted?
-I get them confused sometimes.) in Mother 3; after your last battle with Fassad, he explicitly states that you will not meet again.
+- Inverted in Mother 3; after your last battle with Fassad, he explicitly states that you will not meet again.